 Guests at Los Poblanos Inn in Albuquerque can volunteer to work in the 25-acre garden—a farm, really—which produces much of the food on the menu:

-Photographs via Los Poblanos Inn, except where noted.
+Photographs via Los Poblanos Inn.

 Above: Santa Fe-based architect John Gaw Meem, known for designing Pueblo Revival styles homes, designed Los Poblanos Inn in 1932.
 For more about the inn, see “Hotels and Lodging: Los Poblanos in New Mexico.”

 Above: Crops grown in the kitchen garden include o’odham cowpeas, casaba melons, brown tepary beans, and magdelena big cheese squash.

 Above: Lavender oil distilled from the adjacent lavender fields is used in spa products at the inn.

 Above: Every summer Los Poblanos hosts a lavender festival.

 Above: Grosso lavender (L) is an especially fragrant and hardy variety.
 The farm’s crops include beets and radishes (R).

 Above: Organic grass-fed lamb is produced by the Manzanares family ranch in northern New Mexico’s mountains.